The Princess Bride (film): Casting

 When Goldman originally shopped his novel in the early 1970s, his first choice for Fezzik was André the Giant, whose wrestling schedule left him unavailable for filming.
 Goldman's second choice was Arnold Schwarzenegger, who at that time was almost unknown as an actor.
-However, by the time The Princess Bride was finally green-lit, Schwarzenegger was a major film star and the studio could not afford him.
+By the time The Princess Bride was finally green-lit, Schwarzenegger was a major film star and the studio could not afford him.
 Jenkins contacted the World Wrestling Federation to ask about hiring André, but were told that the filming conflicted with a wrestling match in Tokyo that would pay him $5 million.
 Jenkins auditioned other tall men, including Kareem Abdul-Jabbar, Lou Ferrigno and Carel Struycken, but these did not pan out.
+André was hesitant to take the part on the account of the fact that the film's dialogue was in English while he was French and because he was a professional wrestler, not an actor.
+Furthermore, André was suffering much pain resulting from his acromegaly, which was to eventually lead to his early death.
 Liam Neeson also auditioned for the role, but he was turned down due to height.
 Near the end of casting, the World Wrestling Federation told Jenkins that André's match in Tokyo had been cancelled, clearing him to play the role of Fezzik.
 For his part, André found his participation was a gratifying experience considering that no one stared at him on set during production as a kind of freak, but instead simply treated him as a fellow member of the cast.